CBT for Anxiety

 How many sessions of CBT will I need?

-Whilst this is a diificult question to be precise about, most people will be able to overcome their Anxiety problems in around 10 sessions.
+Whilst this is a difficult question to be precise about, you should be able to address your Anxiety problems in around 10-20 sessions.

 However, because CBT for Anxiety is always tailored to your own individual needs and circumstances, getting the outcome that you want may sometimes require more sessions.